EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

 - In this week, we create the basic structure of the html file for the landing page, with correct syntax and semantic tags.

   We don't use styles, because the idea of ​​this problem, was to understand the correct layout of the file

 _Emanuel Muises_

+## Week 03

+- In this week, We start to model the html file of the second week, applying css, to be able to accommodate the elements and creating the necessary view

+_Emanuel Muises_